BenySynakiewicz/Star-Battles/README.md

 ### Fonts

-The one and only font used by Star Battles is [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed), created by Christian Roberstson.
+The one and only font used by Star Battles is [Exo 2](https://fonts.google.com/specimen/Exo+2), created by Natanael Gama.

 ## Notes